chumo-xu/SurgCUT3R/README.md

 # the following script will run inference with global alignment and visualize the output with viser on port 8080
 python demo_ga.py --model_path MODEL_PATH --seq_path SEQ_PATH --size SIZE --vis_threshold VIS_THRESHOLD --output_dir OUT_DIR
 ```
-Output results will be saved to `output_dir`.

-> Currently, we accelerate the feedforward process by processing inputs in parallel within the encoder, which results in linear memory consumption as the number of frames increases.